 The least common, but not least dangerous are the Pselactus spadix and the longhorn beetle.
 These insects bring damage to wood, wet from inappropriate use of bathrooms, kitchen sinks, and other places that can contain an excess of moisture.

 Deathwatch beetle can destroy both house and furniture.
 It can easily be found.
-Tiny holes in furniture are the symptoms of the infestation of Deathwatch beetles.
+Tiny holes in furniture are the symptoms of the infestation.
 This insect is equally dangerous for both the wood it lives in and the wood located nearby.
 Beetle propagation can be very extensive.
 If you don’t kill them in time, your wooden structures will be destroyed.

 Wood boring insects can vary in size and shape.
 Also they can vary in their habitat, i.e. the various types of wood of the EU and USA